MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/social-platform/people-system/displaying-people-from-the-people-system.md

 ## Title has:

-The ID/name of the leaderboard
+The ID/name of the leaderboard.

 ## Goal

-To render basic info for each user on the leaderboard
+To render basic info for each user on the leaderboard.

 ## Field to render [owning service]